 Vineyard Churches were released in Australia by John Wimber in March 1995 under the oversight of International Director, Bob Fulton.
 In 1997, Brian Anderson, pastor of Vineyard North Phoenix, Arizona, took over as overseer.

 In February 2003, Peter & Kathy Downes from the Yarra Valley VCF became the first Australian national directors.
-Kirk & Nicole Delaney from Pine Rivers VCF now serve as directors of Vineyard Churches Australia.
+Kirk & Nicole Delaney from Pine Rivers VCF now serve as national directors of Vineyard Churches Australia since accepting the role in 2016.

-The Australian Vineyard has grown from eleven churches in 1995 to more than twenty churches in every state except Tasmania.
+The Australian Vineyard has grown from eleven churches in 1995 to more than twenty churches spread across Australia.
+We operate as a family of churches.
+Today there are 2400+ Vineyards around the world in 95 countries.

 The Vineyard Story